Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 1. **Choose a single main formatter** for the practical exercises:
    - **`ament_clang_format`** is recommended as the default option.
 It's simpler to configure, widely compatible with modern tools, and has a lower risk of unexpected conflicts.
-2. **Activate `ament_cppcheck`** as an additional analysis tool to detect logical errors that are not caught by the compiler or the formatter.
+2. **Activate `ament_cpplint`** as an additional analysis tool to detect logical errors that are not caught by the compiler or the formatter.
-3. If you want an extra style layer, **`ament_cpplint`** can be added, but it is not completely necessary if you are already using clang-format.
+3. If an extra style layer is required, **`ament_cppcheck`** can be added, but it is not completely necessary if clang-format is already in use.

 ## Other Useful Tools

 ### Colcon lint

-`colcon lint` analyzes your package and its configuration files (package.xml, CMakeLists.txt) to detect common problems:
+`colcon lint` analyzes the package and its configuration files (package.xml, CMakeLists.txt) to detect common problems:

 - Detects missing or incorrectly declared dependencies.
 - Verifies package naming conventions and structure.